 The team collected and analyzed blood samples monthly, measuring a range of antibodies, including immunoglobulin-G (IgG), against the virus that causes COVID-19.

 They split the cohort into two groups—those that sustain virus-specific IgG levels over several weeks, and those that lose them.

-The team analyzed these groups and potential connections they had to clinical and other immunological data.
+The team analyzed these groups and the potential connections they had to clinical and other immunological data.

 However, in about 20% of individuals, antibody production remained stable or enhanced over the same time period.

-The team found that these “sustainers” had symptoms for a significantly shorter period of time compared to “decayers” (average of 10 days versus 16 days).
+The researchers found that these “sustainers” had symptoms for a significantly shorter period of time compared to “decayers” (average of 10 days versus 16 days).

 Sustainers also had differences in memory T cell populations and B cells, two types of immune cells that can play a key role in immune memory and protection.

 The data point to a type of immune response that’s not only adept at handling viral disease by leading to a swift resolution of symptoms but also better at producing cells that can commit to longer-term production of anti-virus IgG antibodies.

 The team says figuring out how these people are able to support longer-term antibody production is relevant to COVID-19, and will also have important implications for our understanding of the immune system in general.

 Copyright © 2021 Knowridge Science Report.
 All rights reserved.